Induction Program For New Employees

 Too often, we see recruiters send job seekers thin job descriptions that explain poorly what’s expected of a person in a particular position.
 The problem with this is that is can set false expectations in the mind of a candidate in regards to the job they are about to onboard.

 Compelling job descriptions provide a list of the skills and attributes required to succeed in a position.
-Not only do they help recruiters identify the right potential, but they also help job seekers make the right decisions.
+Not only do they help recruiters identify the right potential and the conditions of employment, but they also help job seekers make the right decisions.
 Sending a compelling job description could save you having to interview someone who is not actually interested in a role or doesn’t even have the right skills.

 On the other hand, there’s no point trying to find the perfect match between a person’s resume and the job description that has been set out.
-When expectations are too high on the recruiter’s end, they could miss true potential that would only need a bit of training to perform well in a vacant position.
+When expectations are too high on the recruiter’s end, they could waste time and money, and miss true potential that would only need induction training programs to perform well in a vacant position.

 3. Hold an Assessment Centre

 Having an assessment centre as part of your recruitment process is what will help you measure the potential of your candidates equally by putting them through a series of tasks.
 These tasks usually entail: an ice breaker (where they introduce themselves), a group activity that follows a case study, and finally individual interviews.

 Not only do you allow yourself to assess each individual fairly, you get to see where their strengths lie in.
 Their characteristics are best known when they are put out on the playing field (in this case, a mock playing field).